tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 engagement is engagement for its own sake.
 We don't do it in order to achieve some other, further goal.
 We do it just for the aesthetic kicks.

 This proposal comes in many flavors....
-If we can formulate the 'for its own sake' account without relying on the concept of valuing, we really should try to do so.
+If we can formulate the "for its own sake" account without relying on the concept of valuing, we really should try to do so.

 p.
 17.  [**Emphasis added.**]

-These intermediate cases [e.g., reading a book for a class and enjoying it as well] show that 'doing it for its own sake' is not the holy grail of aesthetics.
+These intermediate cases [e.g., reading a book for a class and enjoying it as well] show that "doing it for its own sake" is not the holy grail of aesthetics.

 p.
 18.